Who we are

 - Derby City and South Derbyshire Mental Health Carers Forum

-A smaller working group was set up to make decisions on how to achieve the website aims, the design, functionality, content and structure.
-Group members were also responsible for writing, sourcing and reviewing information to be added to the site, including the Carers Directory.
+A smaller working group was set up to make decisions on how to achieve the website aims, the design, structure, functionality and content.
+Group members were also responsible for writing, sourcing and reviewing information to be added to the site, including listings in the Carers Directory.

-- Jose Rodgers - carer and rep of North Derbyshire Mental Health Carers Forum
+- Jose Rodgers - carer and rep of Mental Health Carers Community: Chesterfield and North Derbyshire

 - Barbara Buxton - carer